-116 BoR (21) 89, June 2021, Analysing EU consumer perceptions and behaviour on digital platform's for communications, PPMi, commissioned by BEREC network effects by favouring dominant platforms may affect the degree of competition, since they create lock-in effects, even though multi-homing is possible (e.g. use of several social networks).
-There is also evidence of strong consumer inertia118, particularly in social networks, making platform switching low/rare.
+These platforms have strong economies of scale and scope, and direct and indirect network effects, favoured by the high collective125 switching costs, which may hinder the emergence or growth of rival platforms, negatively impacting competition dynamics.
+Direct and indirect network effects by favouring dominant platforms may affect the degree of competition, since they create lock-in effects, even though multi-homing is possible (e.g. use of several social networks).
+There is also evidence of strong consumer inertia126, particularly in social networks, making platform switching low/rare.